dadaismee/vs_blog/src/blog/phd-draft/index.md

 4. connection between conventions and coordination problems
 5. imprecise equilibrium concept

-We will survey 1-4 here as 5 is extension rather than critique which we will address in the next section on refinements of Lewis's theory.
+We will survey 1-4 here as 5 is an extension rather than critique which we will address in the next section on refinements of Lewis's theory.
+Each subsection starts with immediate criticism of Lewis's theory and continues with a larger problem related to Lewis's theory this criticism points to.

-### Conformity requirement and hidden normativity
+### Hidden normativity of conventions
 One of the major criticisms of Lewis's theory of conventions is unrealistic conformity requirement expressed of his 4-th clause: "each person prefers universal conformity to $R$, provided that nearly everyone else adheres to it".
 As some scholars points out, this strict requirement rules out such regularities as sending thank-you notes after dinner [@gilbert1992] as non-conventional, for they do not require complete conformity.
 Many commentators find this unintuitive as we usually call any mutually expected behavioral regularity a convention regardless of its level of conformity.

 However, a possible defense of Lewis's position is to restrict a social group where convention takes place and to add that "each person *within a certain social group* prefers universal conformity to $R$…".
 This addition addresses Gilbert's criticism in that it supports an idea of near-complete conformity relative to the scale and size of a social group with operative convention.
 If sending thank-you notes after a dinner within a certain group is indeed a convention, not writing such a note would at least disappoint a dinner host.
 Of course, this might not impose any external sanctions on a guest not writing a thank-you note.
 However, conformity relative to group size highlights inherent normativity in the form close to normative expectation, which @bicchieri2005 considers an essential ingredient of social norms rather than conventions.